RocketRace/breathing-geometry/README.md

 A breathing exercise with regular polyhedra and their spherical geometries.

+When viewing on your phone, please use landscape mode.

 ## Artistic checklist

 - [x] sketch the ideas of the scene